Memorandum of Understanding Memorandum of Understanding

 Limitations of MOUs

-• Lack of Legal Enforceability: Since MOUs are typically not legally binding, they may not provide sufficient legal recourse in case of a dispute.
+Lack of Legal Enforceability: Most memorandums of understanding (MOUs) are not legally enforceable and, thereby, may not offer enough legal protection in case of a disagreement.

 The Difference Between An (MOU) and a Memorandum of Agreement (MOA)